 Applicants must be in a state of good health enabling them to carry out the functions of the professional nurse.
-Routinely, each student will be required to obtain a rubella and rubeola titers, and have an annual tuberculin test or chest x-ray.
+Routinely, each student will be required to obtain $\frac{1}{2}$ -rubella and rubeola titers, and have an annual tuberculin test or chest x-ray.

-Progression to upper division courses is regulated so that the total number of full time equivalents at the beginning of the junior year does not exceed 120.
+Progression to upper division courses is regulated so that the total number of full-full-time equivalents at the beginning of the junior year does not exceed 120.
 Admission criteria for four types of students are presented below:

-- A. Criteria for Admission to the 4-year BSN Program Include: [US 4/13/98; US 4/10/06; US 2/8/2010] - 1.
-Freshman Student [US: 5/4/2015]
+4.2.2.1.1 Criteria for Admission to the 4-year BSN Program Include:

+[US 4/13/98; US 4/10/06; US 2/8/2010]